 This column represents service-based RSU awards granted to the named executive officers during 2017 pursuant to the Company's 2007 Stock Incentive Plan.
-The service-based RSUs vest in four equal annual installments commencing in the year following the date of grant.
+The service-based RSUs vest in fewer of the company in the very following the date of grant.